veganaize/closure-compiler/Writing-Compiler-Pass.md

 Alternatively, you may want to paste this code snippet in the check() method in Compiler.java

+# Building

+Now you can run

+    mvn install

+as before and the compiler, with your new pass, will be built.

 # Running

 Let's load up our editor and write a quick some_script.js Javascript to see if it works.

     var print;
     var x;

+Run the compiler:

+    java -jar target/closure-compiler-1.0-SNAPSHOT.jar --js=/tmp/some_script.js

+and you should see

+    var print;print("hello world");var x;

+in the output!

 # Next steps